Jazz with Friends: jazzwithfriends.com

 George Sinkler: thejazzsanctuary.com/georgesinkler.html

 George is a regular with the Jazz and Joe group.
 He is great local piano player, who can handle anything from jazz to show tunes to pop.
-When I get a free Tuesday, he is good enough to let me sit in with him when he plays at the Limelight in Doylestown.
+He is good enough to let me sit in with him most Tuesdays, when he plays at the Hub Pub in Pipersville.

 Montgomery County Concert Band: www.montcoband.org